InjectiveLabs/solidity-contracts/demos/erc20/README.md

-# ERC20 Single Token Representation Demo
+# ERC20 Multi-VM Token Standard Demo

 This demo shows how to deploy and interact with our `MintBurnBankERC20` contract, which is backed entirely by native chain balances.

-This demo goes through the following steps
+This demo goes through the following steps:

 1) deploy `MintBurnBankERC20` contract
 2) Mint 666 tokens